Lucien Lorelle

 Lucien Lorelle (December 29, 1894 – February 26, 1968) was a French portraitist, publicist, humanist photographer, author, painter, a member of Le Groupe des XV and founder of the photography company Central Color.

 Biography

-Lucien Lorelle, was born on December 29, in 1894.
+Lucien Lorelle, was born on December 29, 1894.

 After having voluntarily enlisted, he served in the Infantry and then in the Air Force.
 He received the Croix de Guerre and the Légion d'honneur.

 In 1920 Lorelle found work as the administrator of the Manuel brothers’ art portrait studio, but did not practice photography.